ufjc.examples.asymptotics

 An example module involving isotensional asymptotics.

-This module contains a main
+This module contains a main function that allows the asymptotic

 approaches to be compared to exact approaches, when available, and